winksaville/py-taperable-helix/README.rst

 Development and Examples
 ########################

-See `dev-requirements.txt`_ for most up to date list:
+See `dev-requirements.in`_ for most up to date list:

 * pip-tools
 * bump2version